How Acne Makes Your Skin Stress Out

 Zinc doesn’t stimulate the immune system.
-Zinc inhibits the immune system.
+Zinc regulates7 the immune system.
 In acne, at the surface level, inhibiting the immune system—which doesn’t succeed in killing acne bacteria anyway—is a good thing.

 That is what happens when skin grows over a pimple, a blackhead, or a whitehead, so that you are tempted to squeeze or pick at your pimple to open it up.
 (But don’t do that.
-That’s what exfoliating agents with alpha- and beta-hydroxy acids are for.)
+That’s the role of8 alpha- and beta-hydroxy acids.)

 Acne skin care products that contain zinc can circumvent this process.
 Many of the creams that contain zinc, such as Almay Clear Complexion Makeup, Almay Nearly Naked Foundation, Artistry by Amway Mineral Foundation, Biotherm Biosource Softening Lotion for Dry Skin, CeraVe Facial Moisturizing Lotion, Eucerin Everyday Protection, Murad Clean Scene, Paula’s Choice Skin Recovery, and Cellex C Body Smoothing Lotion, all products we don’t usually associate with acne skin care, actually have the ability to help prevent pimples, blackheads, and whiteheads.